Fullerton Health Group: History

-In August 2025, David Sin, one of the co-founders of Fullerton Healthcare Corp (FHC) was handed a fine of $160,000 fine for approving falsified claims of over $213,000.
+In August 2025, David Sin, one of the co-founders of Fullerton Healthcare Corp (FHC) was fined $160,000 fine for approving falsified claims of over $213,000.
 Sin approved the claims on multiple occasions in 2019, despite knowing that another co-founder Daniel Chan Pai Sheng, 51, had submitted them with the intent to defraud FHC, according to court documents.